 Mark 4:35-41 tells the story of Jesus calming the storm.
 After being roused by the terrified disciples, Jesus stopped the wind and the waves and said, "Why are you so afraid?
 Have you still no faith?"
 (Mark 4:40).
 We are used to being told that trials bring about spiritual growth.
 Here's another side of things: it wasn't that Jesus was intentionally using a fierce storm to grow the disciples' faith; it's that He didn't even consider the situation worthy of notice.
 The disciples feared because they had no faith.
 Their faith would eventually grow to the point where imprisonment became an opportunity for a praise service (Acts 16:22-25) and a snake bite was a minor irritant (Acts 28:4-5).
 Faith in God means not fearing worldly troubles, not just because God's sovereign will is for our benefit, but because we "count all things to be loss in view of the surpassing value of knowing Christ Jesus" (Philippians 3:8).

-Hebrews 11 is often called "The Roll Call of the Saints."
-It is a list of Old Testament characters who knew God and steadfastly believed His promises.
+Hebrews 11 contains a list of some Old Testament characters who knew God and steadfastly believed His promises.
 None of these figures saw God's promises completely fulfilled.
 Abraham and Sarah were able to witness the birth of Isaac, but neither lived long enough to see their line become a mighty nation.
 Joseph had faith that the Israelites would escape Egypt and return to the Promised Land, but that didn't occur until four hundred years after his death.
 Moses trusted God that his service would bring Israel to the Promised Land, but he never lived to see God's people become a settled nation.

 The Bible has much to say about the gift of faith: